All-of-Government (AoG) contracts

 You'll be sent a Letter of Accession for your Principal to sign.

 Already sorted?
 Login to Realme and get started.

 Once you have signed up to a contract, you are required to purchase related goods and services scoped within that contract.
 For out of scope items, you are free to purchase them elsewhere.

 Signing up to an AoG contract does not affect your school leasing arrangements.
-However, you will need to contact firstname.lastname@example.org to arrange for a third party agreement with your leasing provider.
+However, you'll need to arrange for a third party agreement with your leasing provider.

 Not ready to join yet?